 - Yew – a popular and highly-rated seafood restaurant in downtown Vancouver at 791 West Georgia Street.
 Expect most dinner entrees to normally start at around $30 or so.
 Their Dine Out Festival menu is $45 including appetizer and dessert in 2019.

-Yaletown Dine Out Restaurants
+Yaletown Dine Out Restaurants in 2019

 Yaletown is where you’ll find some of Vancouver’s finest restaurants, and it’s close to False Creek, so a great place to walk around.
 Below are some great establishments where you can get your January 3-course dinner for $35 to $45.